-Founded in 2013, NeuraMetrix set out to rid the world of passwords.
+NeuraMetrix, Inc. set out to rid the world of passwords.
 The team searched for strong behavioral biometrics i.e. strong habits.
 Habits must be mimicked which is far more difficult for the bad guys to hack.
 The company studied various habits and found Typing Cadence (the rhythm with which we type on a keyboard) to be an extremely strong habit.
-A product for continuous authentication of enterprise employees was developed.
+The company then pursued to develop a product for continuous authentication of enterprise employees.

 As a result, we developed the NeuraMetrix brain measuring tool which allows for dramatically better care of patients with various neurological diseases and psychiatric disorders.